Wilsonlim96/Wilsonlim96.github.io/README.md

 ## USER STORIES

+1. As a player, I am able to select multiplayer so that I am able to play with another player.
+2. As a player, I am able to select single player so that I am able to play against the AI.
+3. As a player, I am able to put a disc in any column so that I am able to make a move.
+4. As a player, I am able to undo move so that I redo a wrong move made.
-As a member, I am able to view my payment history so that I am able t
+5. As a player, I am able to go to the main menu so that I am able to restart the game anytime I wish.

 ## TECHNOLOGIES USED